 Cost: $650/Adult, $495/Child (12 & Under)

-Bears are stocking up on food for their long winter naps, and wolves are hunting in the Lamar and Hayden Valleys due to the large concentrations of elk.
-Participants travel to the best sites for viewing elk, bears and wolves and enjoy the magnificent autumn colors of Yellowstone.
-In addition, the two-day trip may include stops at Old Faithful, the colorful Grand Canyon of the Yellowstone and the terraces of Mammoth Hot Springs.
-Make reservations as soon as possible to avoid disappointment.
+This popular tour focuses on Greater Yellowstone's predators.
+The Lamar and Hayden Valleys, where bears hunt, are the same areas where the wolves den, centralizing predator activity.
+Participants travel to the best sites for viewing bears and reintroduced wolves.
+In addition, the trip may include stops at Old Faithful, the colorful Grand Canyon of the Yellowstone - crowned by a waterfall more than twice as high as Niagara Falls - and the terraces of Mammoth Hot Springs.
+This program sold out quickly last year; we recommend making reservations as soon as possible to avoid disappointment.

 For detailed information, packing list and cancellation policy on this expedition